Facebook Fast Facts

 February 24, 2016 - Facebook adds "Love," "Haha," "Wow," "Sad," and "Angry" reaction buttons that people can click when responding to a post.

-April 27, 2016 - Facebook shares rise almost 9% to hit an all-time high of over $118 after the company reports first-quarter profit almost tripled and sales jumped 52%.
+April 27, 2016 - Facebook shares rise almost 9% to hit an all-time high of more than $118 after the company reports first-quarter profit almost tripled and sales jumped 52%.
 There are now 1.65 billion people using Facebook each month, up from 1.59 billion at the end of last year.

+October 30, 2016 - A ProPublica report says Facebook's "Ethnic Affinities" ad-customization option can be used to discriminate against users with housing-related ads -- which is forbidden under the Fair Housing Act.

+November 11, 2016 - Says it plans to disable an option that lets advertisers target or exclude users based on their "ethnic affinity" if those ads are for housing, employment or credit.